xinzhan/core-services.en/help/interface/attributes/attributes.md

 ---
-description: Learn Customer Attributes in the Adobe Experience Cloud.
+description: Learn about the Customer Attributes service in Adobe Experience Cloud and how to upload the data for use in Analytic and Target.
 keywords: core services;Customer Attributes; Adobe Experience Cloud; Analytics; Target
 solution: Experience Cloud
-title: Customer Attributes service | Adobe Experience Cloud
+title: How to use Customer Attributes | Adobe Experience Cloud
 uuid: 1621402d-990f-46f9-981a-473280559069
 ---

-# Customer Attributes in Adobe Experience Cloud
+# How to use Customer Attributes in Adobe Experience Cloud

-Navigate to **[!DNL Experience Platform]** > **[!UICONTROL People]** > **[!UICONTROL Customer Attributes]**
+Customer Attributes in Adobe Experience Cloud enables you to upload your captured enterprise data from a customer relationship management (CRM) database.
+You can upload the data into a customer attribute data source in the Experience Cloud, then use the data in Adobe Analytics and Adobe Target.

-If you capture enterprise customer data in a customer relationship management (CRM) database, you can upload the data into a customer attribute data source in the Experience Cloud.
-Once uploaded, leverage the data in [!DNL Adobe Analytics] and [!DNL Adobe Target].
+To locate this feature, navigate to **[!DNL Experience Platform]** > **[!UICONTROL People]** > **[!UICONTROL Customer Attributes]**

 ![](assets/custom_reports.png)